Louis E. Kirstein: Philanthropy

 Kirstein was the founder and president of the Associated Jewish Philanthropies of Boston.
 He was also the chairman of the General Committee of the American Jewish Committee, and the honorary national chairman of the United Jewish Appeal.
 Additionally, he served as a director of the National Jewish Welfare Board.
 He was the president of the Graduate School for Jewish Social Work, now known as the Wurzweiler School of Social Work at Yeshiva University.
 He was also a member of the National Conference of Jews and Christians.
 Additionally, he served on the visiting committee of the Semitic Museum, and he supported the Beth Israel Hospital.
 He became known as "one of the outstanding leaders of American Jewry."

 Kirstein joined the board of the Boston Public Library in 1919, and he served as its president five times.
 He was also associated with the Boston Community Fund.
 He was awarded an honorary master of arts degree from Harvard University in 1933 and an honorary doctorate of commercial science from Boston University in 1938.
 He became associated with the Harvard Business School, where a professorship (now held by Jay Lorsch) was named in his honor.

 Personal life and death

 Kirstein married Rose Stein, whose father worked for his uncle's company.
 They had two sons and a daughter.
-He died of pneumonia on December 10, 1942 in Boston.
+He died of pneumonia on December 10, 1942, in Boston.
 His papers are held at the Harvard Business School's Baker Library.

-The Kirsteins had a second home in the North Shore and in 1914 Louis bought the Peabody estate in Salem to develop the Kernwood Country Club.
+The Kirsteins had a second home in the North Shore.
+In 1914, Louis Kirstein bought the Peabody estate in Salem to develop the Kernwood Country Club.